The 8 golden rules to eat your way through PCOS (without losing your mind)

 You just have to find the right balance

-Rule #6: Thou shalt flee endocrine disruptors
+Rule #6: Dodge hormone disruptors

 According to the World Health Organization (WHO), an endocrine disruptor is a substance or mixture of substances that alters the functions of the endocrine system and, as a result, induces harmful effects on organisms, their offsprings, or (sub-)populations.